 If you want to use asparagus tips for another recipe, you can use just the stalks for this creamy vegan soup.
 You will need about 1 ½ - 2 pounds of asparagus to have enough stalks.
 Peel any of the thicker stalks.
 Dice them into smaller pieces and cook them until they are tender and a bit mushy.

 You can easily make delicious soups with frozen vegetables, and asparagus soup is no exception.
-Because frozen vegetables are precooked, let the potatoes cook to tender, and then add the frozen asparagus.
+Because frozen vegetables are pre-cooked, let the potatoes cook to tender, and then add the frozen asparagus.
 Reduce the broth to 3 cups initially.
-After the asparagus warms through, you may want to add more broth after adding the plant milk and pureeing the soup.
+After the asparagus warms through, you may want to add more broth or plant milk after pureeing the soup.

 - 4 cups vegetable broth

 - Cut off just the ends of the asparagus and dice the stalks into pieces about 2 inches long.
 Dice the potatoes into small cubes.

 - Heat a Dutch oven or medium soup pot to medium-high heat.
 Add the onions and cook them, stirring frequently, for about 5 minutes until they soften.